Here’s Your Chance

 Avoid spending time on stuff like celebrating birthdays, saluting the flag or getting blood transfusions.
 Stay on-message about the person of Jesus and salvation by grace through faith.
 Spend what little time you have on the essentials of the faith.

 Put yourself in their shoes for a sec.
 Even if you convince the cult member that her church is lying to her, she’s gonna feel stuck: “Do I trust in the real Jesus and destroy my relationships or stick with the cult that’s lying to me about God?”
 Imagine you’re them.
 How would you feel?
 Just another reason to make sure our hearts are in the right place and that we’re speaking the truth in love.

 It takes guts to leave a cult and follow the real Jesus.
 For many who do, the cult represents their whole life: Friends, family, acquaintances, etc… The cult might even own a lot of their stuff.
 For example, if you leave the Watchtower, Jehovah’s Witnesses will “disfellowship” you for going “apostate.”
-Bye bye friends, parents, kids, etc…
+Bye bye friends, parents, kids, stability in life, etc…

 If your friend’s involved with a cult, let her know you’ll accept her no matter what.
 She’s got to be sure there’s a safe place to go when the cult leaders figure out she’s not drinking the Kool-Aid anymore.